mqttiotstuff/MyMQTTNodeIOT/README.md

 	RPI :
 		Linux weezy (debian) - RPI
 		Mosquitto (MQTT broker)
-		Controlling agents using Python or other languages NodeRed for handling glueing logic

-	a Device using this project :
+	some Devices using this project :
 		NodeMCU - Firmware
 		the current Lua scripts, adjusted on the use

 additional nodes can be added as a storage node for making queries in a time-framed manner.
-In some cases dockerised influxdb on an orangepi node, monitoring agents
+In some cases dockerised influxdb on an orangepi node, monitoring agents.
+For gui driven automation, one can add homeassistant or nodered to the stack.